matthh9797/palmbloo/README.md

  1. [Install Hugo](https://gohugo.io/installation/) on your local machine
  2. Clone this repository: `git clone "https://github.com/matthh9797/gypsy_lulu"`
- 3. Build your site with `hugo server` and see the result at http://localhost:1313/.
+ 3. Build your site by `hugo server` on the command line and see the result at http://localhost:1313/.

 ## Image dimensions

 For: